 PSHCE and well-being are a priority and in KS1, along with the rest of the school, we support the children to develop a growth mindset to become more resilient, robust and independent learners.
 One way to develop this is to provide a range of additional clubs for the children to attend.
 There are currently lots of clubs running during lunchtime and after school.

 Key Stage One is a very exciting place to come and learn whether you are a child or adult.
 Come and see!

-The KS1 SATs document for Year 2 parents
+The KS1 SATs presentation for Year 2 parents

 Year 1 and Year 2 Long Term Learning Overview: